 It would be best if you used a firm mattress with a mattress cover in the crib or a big kid bed, regardless of age, to avoid any crumpling sounds.

 10. Make him excited for his new bed

 If your child is at the age when he understands well, try to involve him in choosing the toddler bed that will keep him excited about it as it makes a lot of difference for kids to feel happy about good changes.

 11. Choose Fun characters bed sheets or pillows

-When its a new bed, it should be all fun with favorite character bedsheets and blankets.
-Also, once you feel your kid is ready to use pillows and does not pose the risk of SIDS anymore, you can choose your kid’s favorite character sheets, pillows, blankets, etc.
+When it’s a new bed, it should be all fun with favorite character bedsheets and blankets to make it more exciting for them.
+Once you feel your kid is ready to use pillows and does not pose the risk of SIDS anymore, you can choose your kid’s favorite character sheets, pillows, blankets, etc.

 Check out these crib and toddler bed sheets by Rookie Humans.
 I loved comforters sets, these are absolutely gorgeous and give such a neat look to kids’ room.

 12. Have your child sleep in your bed and then shift him in his own bed while he is still asleep